 - The property is well insulated – this is important for efficiency and keeping running costs low

-- There is not enough outside space need for a ground source heat pump – typically three times the total floor area of the property.
+- There is not enough outside space needed for a ground source heat pump – typically three times the total floor area of the property.
 For an ASHP, all you need is room for the unit to be fitted to an exterior wall, with enough space around it to get a good flow of air.

 Off the gas grid?
-An air source heat pump is also one of the most cost-effective ways to heat your home.
+An ASHP is also one of the most cost-effective ways to heat your home.
 Take a look at this running cost comparison:

 |ENERGY SOURCE||INPUT COST||EFFICIENCY||OUTPUT COST|

 *Please use this table as a guide as energy prices can vary.